xiaoxianyu-office/mm/skills/mechanics/Attribute.md

 ## Description
-Sets and attribute on the target entity, if attributable
+Sets the base value of the targeted entity's attribute

 ## Attributes